ahuigo/ahuigo.github.io/post/db/pg-crud.md

 合并为字符串：

-    -- GROUP BY 1 is a positional reference and a shortcut for GROUP BY movie SELECT movie, string_agg(actor, ', ') AS actor_list FROM tbl GROUP  BY 1;
+    -- GROUP BY 1 is a positional reference and a shortcut for GROUP BY movie -- The `group by 1` is a positional reference and a shortcut for `GROUP BY movie` in this case.
+    SELECT movie, string_agg(actor, ', ') AS actor_list FROM tbl GROUP  BY 1;

 ### DISTINCT